Which type of roofing you choose for your stables, garage, carriage house, car port, workshop or garden studio/office

 If you would like to add insulation and boarding, we would recommend choosing our OTB 3 specification for your building as this opens up the option of a clay or slate tile.

 Our timber buildings are very competitively priced, but not at the cost of quality.
 We use high quality, respected products that we trust.
-That doesn’t necessarily mean expensive; Onduline sheeting is a cost effective roofing solution that is extremely durable, and for not too much more, Onduvilla offers a tiled-effect that looks great, whilst Tapco tiles are a fantastic slate alternative.
+That doesn’t necessarily mean expensive; Onduline sheeting is a cost effective roofing solution that is extremely durable, Onduvilla offers a tiled-effect that looks great, whilst Tapco tiles are a fantastic slate alternative.

 Alternatively, our OTB 3 specification timber buildings are ready to receive slate or clay tiled roofing from your own builder or contractor.